Estimate Symbol Rate for General QAM Modulation in AWGN Channel

 Generate random symbols.

 genqammod function.
 General QAM modulation is necessary because the custom constellation is not rectangular.

 modData = genqammod(data,c);

-Pass the signal through an AWGN channel having a 20 dB signal-to-noise ratio (SNR).
+Pass the signal through an AWGN channel with a 20 dB SNR.

 h = scatterplot(rxSig); hold on scatterplot(c,,,'r*',h) grid hold off